 Faculty Advisors

 All Engineering Design Teams are required to have at least one faculty advisor from within APSC.
 The advisor will typically be a faculty member of the team’s Host Department.
 In the case of dual-hosting, there will be an advisor from each Host Department.
+Faculty advisors provide primary oversight to design teams.
+This includes, but is not limited to project goals, timelines, budget and safety risks/concerns.
+Faculty advisors are responsible for signing off on team renewal forms and forwarding any agreements or contracts to APSC Professional Development.

 Responsibilities of the Faculty Advisor

-• Access: The advisor is expected to be aware of space and resource issues and be available to relay requests to the department and/or APSC.
+✔️ Review space access: The advisor is expected to be aware of space and resource issues and be available to relay requests to the department and/or APSC.
 This may relate to workspace, storage, transportation, fabrication, testing labs and external resources.

 Responsibilities of the Team